mozerpol/learningRISC-V/README.md

 | 1110 | <img src="https://render.githubusercontent.com/render/math?math=-2^{3}%2B2^{2}%2B2^{1}"> | -2 |
 | 1111 | <img src="https://render.githubusercontent.com/render/math?math=-2^{3}%2B2^{2}%2B2^{1}%2B2^{0}"> | -1 |

-4. Program Counter (PC) <a name="PC"></a> - or sometimes called *Instruction Pointer* (IP) It's program counter/pointer, register of the processor in which the address of the current or the next instruction is stored.
+4. Program Counter (PC) <a name="PC"></a> - or sometimes called *Instruction Pointer* (IP) <br/>
+It's program counter/pointer, register of the processor in which the address of the current or the next instruction is stored.
 In other words, PC is a processor register that indicates where a computer is in its program sequence.
 Usually, the PC is incremented after fetching an instruction, and holds the memory address of ("points to") the next instruction that would be executed.
-By modifying this register jumps, subroutine calls and returns. are implemented.
+By modifying this register jumps, subroutine calls and returns are implemented.

-5. Address space <a name="adrSpac"></a>
+5. Address space <a name="adrSpac"></a> <br/>
 It is a memory map, which is available for memory process, which may correspond to a network host, peripheral device or disk sector.
 The most common things of the address space is:
 - [Machine code](https://en.wikipedia.org/wiki/Machine_code) - is a low-level programming language used to directly control a computer's central processing unit (CPU).
 - [Shared memory](https://en.wikipedia.org/wiki/Shared_memory) - is memory that may be simultaneously accessed by multiple programs.
 - [Dynamic library](https://en.wikipedia.org/wiki/Dynamic-link_library) - a kind of library that is connected with the executable program only at the moment of its execution.
 Example of dynamic library is *Dynamic-Link Library* (*.dll), typical dynamic library for Microsoft Windows.
-- [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) - it is an mathematical model for data types that serves as a collection of elements, with two main principal operations: **push**, which adds an element to the collection, and **pop**, which removes the most recently added element that was not yet removed. <br/>
+- [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) - it is an mathematical model for data types that serves as a collection of elements, with two main principal operations: **push**, which adds an element to the collection, and **pop**, which removes the most recently added element that was not yet removed.

 | ![stack](https://user-images.githubusercontent.com/43972902/114309406-49ba4880-9ae7-11eb-87e9-18666f06925a.png) |
 |:--:|
 | *Simple representation of a stack runtime with push and pop operations* |

 - [Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) - it's a tree-based data structure in which the values of the children are in a constant relationship to the parent's value (for example, the parent's value is not less than its child's values).
 In a heap, the highest (or lowest) priority element is always stored at the root (root means top node).
 The heap is not a sorted structure.
-The heap is a useful data structure when it is necessary to repeatedly remove the object with the highest (or lowest) priority. <br/>
+The heap is a useful data structure when it is necessary to repeatedly remove the object with the highest (or lowest) priority.

 | ![heap](https://user-images.githubusercontent.com/43972902/114309615-0c09ef80-9ae8-11eb-9dda-6b57d44c6365.png) |
 |:--:|
 | *Example of a binary max-heap with node keys being integers between 1 and 100* |

-- Initialized data - so called *.data* - The .data segment contains any global or static variables which have a pre-defined value and can be modified.
-That is any variables that are not defined within a function (and thus can be accessed from anywhere) or are defined in a function but are defined as static so they retain their address across subsequent calls. <br/>
+- Initialized data - so called *.data* <br/>
+The .data segment contains any global or static variables which have a pre-defined value and can be modified.
+That is any variables that are not defined within a function (and thus can be accessed from anywhere) or are defined in a function but are defined as static so they retain their address across subsequent calls.

 | ![bsslay](https://user-images.githubusercontent.com/43972902/114317995-1c7f9180-9b0b-11eb-96ee-3a91ae016376.png) |
 |:--:|
 | *This shows the typical layout of a simple computer's program memory with the text, various data, and stack and heap sections* |
 | Source: *https://en.wikipedia.org/wiki/.bss* |

-- Uninitialized data - so called *BSS section* - *block starting symbol* - is the portion of (pol. *jest częścią*) code that contains statically allocated variables that are declared but have not been assigned a value yet.
+- Uninitialized data - so called *BSS section* - *block starting symbol* <br/>
+It's the portion of (pol. *jest częścią*) code that contains statically allocated variables that are declared but have not been assigned a value yet.
 On some platforms, some or all of the bss section is initialized to zeroes.
 - Text - the code segment, also known as a text segment, contains executable instructions and is generally read-only and fixed size. <br/><br/>
 Not all memory from memory map has to be equivalent in physical memory, it can be implemented by virtual memory mechanism.
-6. Virtual memory <a name="virtMem"></a>
+6. Virtual memory <a name="virtMem"></a> <br/>
 It's a computer memory management mechanism that gives the process the impression (pol. *wrażenie*) of working in one large, continuous/uniform area of main memory while physically it may be fragmented, discontinuous, and partially stored on storage devices.
 Using different words.
 It's a computer concept where the main memory is broken up into a series of individual pages.
 Those pages can be moved in memory as a unit, or they can even be moved to secondary storage to make room in main memory for new data.
 In essence, virtual memory allows a computer to use more RAM then it has available.
 7. C-string <a name="Cstr"></a> - a string of characters in the style of the *C language*, that is, a byte array terminated with a zero.